suthar03/Shopy/README.md

     • Graphical analysis of consumer, supplier, and shop
     • Easy to use and understand
     • Track of stock, consumer, and supplier status
-    • Keep track of stock
     • Prints bills/mini slip
     • Keeps the track of user account status
-    • Generate order list for shop automatically
+    • Automatically generate product order list (stock less than minimum required) for the shop
     • How is the profit in any intervals?
     • How is customer status while a period?
     • Book Orders in advanced
-    • Available for both Hindi and English language
-    • Available for both Hindi and English language
     • Available for both Hindi and English language

 # Working Demo